AndreaRibuoli/RIBY/README.md

 28 gems installed
 ```

 Everytime we read `Building native extensions.
 This could take a while...` a C/C++ build occurred having as a final object a **.so** file providing a performant extension for the Ruby language.
-Each we find the message in the log the gem involved (`Successfully installed`) is the one that follows.
+For each message in the log, the gem involved (`Successfully installed`) is the one that follows.

 We can double check this point by lisitng the powerpc\-os400 gem extensions: